laddertosky/fdbplayground/README.md

 ```
 Note that there is no corresponding log shown in the fdbmonitor, which is also confusing.

 3. Then we could type status in fdbcli to check the database status.
-If we exit the fdbcli and reentry, the welcome message will includ 'The database is available.'.
+If we exit the fdbcli and reentry, the welcome message will include 'The database is available.'.

 ```
 fdb> status